apyrkh/text-manager/README.md

 textManager.getText('button.close_in', { seconds: 5 }) === 'Close in 5 seconds'; // get a text with named parameters
 ```

 ## Getting started

-In common case text manager is used to get a text or a parameterized text by the code.
+Text manager is used to get a text or a parameterized text by the code.
+It can also be customized for additional text changes or modifications.

 ### Texts bundle

-Texts bundle is an object where a key is the `code` and a value is the `text`.
+Texts bundle is a plain object where a key is the `code` and a value is the `text`.
-`text` may contain or may not contain parameters.
+Text may contain or may not contain parameters.
 Parameter is a number or a variable name.
 Parameter must be surrounded with double braces `{{<parameter>}}`.

 Example: